When it comes to travel backpacks – I’ve tried them all, and the Tortuga Outbreaker is absolutely one of my all time favorites.

 Let’s jump into the best Tortuga Outbreaker review on the web, a few of the things in here will definitely surprise you…

-- The Tortuga Outbreaker is a great bag that allows you to travel light and in style
+- The Tortuga Outbreaker is a great, durable bag that allows you to travel semi-light

 - This bag is not as versatile as some of the other top backpacks we’ve reviewed